Activities · Last updated 2 June 2026

 What Are the Shopping Hours in Gibraltar?

-Most shops on Main Street open from 9:00am or 10:00am until 7:00pm, Monday to Saturday.
-Some close for a lunch break between 1pm and 3pm, though this is becoming less common among larger retailers.
+Most shops on Main Street typically open from 9:00am or 10:00am until around 7:00pm, Monday to Saturday.
+Some smaller retailers close for a lunch break in the early afternoon, though larger shops tend to stay open through the day.

 Sunday opening is limited.
-Most shops are closed, though some in tourist areas may open if cruise ships are in port.
-Public holidays also see reduced hours.
+Most shops are closed, though some in tourist areas open when cruise ships are in port.
+Public holidays also see reduced hours, so it is worth checking in advance if you are planning a specific visit around them.

 How Do Prices Compare to Shopping in La Linea?

-The comparison depends on what you are buying.
-For duty-free goods (alcohol, tobacco, perfume), Gibraltar wins hands down.
-For everyday groceries, clothing, and household items, La Linea and Spanish supermarkets are often cheaper.
+The comparison depends entirely on what you are buying.
+For duty-free goods like alcohol, tobacco, and perfume, Gibraltar is the better option by a clear margin.
+For everyday groceries, clothing, and household items, La Linea and Spanish supermarkets are generally cheaper.

 Frequently Asked Questions